Parzivail-Modding-Team/GalaxiesParzisStarWarsMod/toolchain/README.md

 Normal iteration after that is just IntelliJ:

 - run or debug `Fabric Client (platform)` or `Fabric Server (platform)`
+- run the generated `Fabric Datagen <module> (platform)` configuration for the module whose checked-in `src/main/generated` output you want to refresh

+Datagen is always client-derived in the bespoke toolchain.
+Each generated datagen configuration is scoped to one module by:

+- `fabric-api.datagen.modid=<that module's Fabric mod id>`
+- `fabric-api.datagen.output-dir=<that module's checked-in src/main/generated>`

+That keeps the runtime classpath broad enough for downstream generators to build on upstream modules, while still preventing the common "ran the wrong datagen config and wrote into the wrong module" failure mode.

 ## Version Upgrades